STNETRadio/Doc/stnetid/movetostnetid.md

 If you face this issue, you can fix it as follows:
 1. Close the passkey registration page and reopen the login page (go to Google.com and select “Sign in”).
 2. Enter your employee email and select “Next.”
-3. When you reach the 'auth.stnetradio.co' page, proceed with passkey authentication.
+3. When you reach the `auth.stnetradio.co` page, proceed with passkey authentication.
 4. If the option to proceed with a passkey does not appear, select the option to log in with an email or username.
 Your device will then show the passkey login option.
 5. If your device does not show the option to log in with a passkey, you can check supported devices [here](/stnetid/passkeysupported.md).